csstools/postcss-plugins/plugins/css-has-pseudo/INSTALL.md

 npm install postcss-loader css-has-pseudo --save-dev
 ```

-Use [CSS Has Pseudo] in your Webpack configuration:
+Use [PostCSS Has Pseudo] in your Webpack configuration:

 ```js
 module.exports = {